 Staff leaves because of poor leadership

-Numerous studies show why staff are leaving: most are departing because of poor leadership.
+Numerous studies show why staff is leaving: most are departing because of poor leadership.
 The top five reasons why employees are dissatisfied and look for greener grass:

 Employees want to determine how they work.
 A boss who keeps their eyes on them, is oppressive and leads to stress.
 In other words: if you hire someone for what he can do, let him do it.